srid/haskell-flake/doc/settings.md

 haskell-flake provides the following settings on top of those provided by [nixpkgs].

+### `generateOptparseApplicativeCompletions`

+Generate and install shell completion files for executables.
+The executables need to be using `optparse-applicative` for this to work.
+Note that this feature is automatically disabled when cross-compiling, since it requires executing the binaries in question.

 ### `removeReferencesTo`

 Remove references to other packages from this Haskell package.
 This is useful to eliminate unnecessary data dependencies from your Haskell executable so as to reduce its closure size.